Thousands of scores raised. Yours is next.

 How do you prepare for SHSAT?

 Students can take advantage of the test’s predictability when prepping.
 As important as it is to know the setup of the SHSAT, it is equally important to have a system for attacking hard questions.
-Whether you use a book, a live class, or a private tutor to prepare, make sure your child puts in the work ahead of time, so they are confident and relaxed on test day.
+Whether you use a book, a live online class, or a private tutor to prepare, make sure your child puts in the work ahead of time, so they are confident and relaxed on test day.

 How long is the SHSAT?